Adil52786/web-crud/README.md

-# smartdevice2
+# web-crud

-This version of the SmartDevice web app provides flexibility in defining the organizational hierarchy and types of supported devices.
+This is a web app that demonstrates simple use of Node.js and Express to implement REST services that work with MySQL.